Community and Organizational disputes • Divorce and Separation • Parenting Plans

-Mediation is a facilitated discussion with the support of a neutral, non-judgmental mediator.
-Because conflict can make communication difficult, the mediator works to create a more open environment, one where all voices can be heard.
+Mediation is a facilitated discussion with the support of an impartial, non-judgmental mediator.
+Because conflict can make communication difficult, the mediator works to create a more open environment, one where all voices are heard.
 Mediation helps people to engage with their conflict in a different way—through the power of understanding.

 Shift from reacting to engaging

 When faced with conflict, we have a tendency to freeze, fight, or flee.
 It is our evolutionary legacy.
 We react to protect ourselves.
 We may choose to fight by hiring attorneys to speak on our behalf.
 We may litigate and leave the final outcome to a judge.
 We may freeze or flee by ignoring the conflict entirely, and hope it will go away.
 But a conflict ignored has a tendency to return.
 With time hearts harden, positions become more entrenched, and the situation only gets worse.
 Mediation moves parties toward "engagement."